johnovelli/anya-shop-bot/README.md

 2.**Edit the Config File**

-Open config.ini with a text editor of your choice (e.g., Notepad on Windows, TextEdit on macOS, or any other text editor).
+Open config.ini with a text editor of your choice, ex: (Notepad on Windows, TextEdit on macOS, etc.).

 **Tesseract Path Configuration**